 A hard money loan is a great way to finance an investment property, as this type of loan is based on the value of the property and not your income or credit report score.
 A hard money loan is a type of bridge loan for bad credit that’s most common with house flippers, as hard money lenders typically have higher rates and a shorter payment period than a conventional loan.

-Buy an Investment Property with Help from EasyKnock
+Buy an Investment Property With Help from a Sale-Leaseback

 When learning how to buy an investment property with poor credit, the process can seem intimidating.
 You have numerous financing options to consider, and if you recently overcame a financial hardship, your future may seem uncertain.

-That’s where EasyKnock comes in.
-We offer alternatives to home equity loans, conventional mortgages, and refinancing, no matter your current financial status.
+That’s where a sale-leaseback comes in.
+Explore alternatives to home equity loans, conventional mortgages, and refinancing, no matter your current financial status.
 If you own your home, you can convert your hard-earned home equity with bad credit into cash in just a few steps.

-Whether you’re trying to fund a second home or investment property purchase, EasyKnock offers a quick, simple way to convert your home equity.
-Learn more, and take back the reins of your financial future.
+Whether you’re trying to fund a second home or investment property purchase, financial solutions like sale-leasebacks offer a quick, simple way to convert your home equity.
+Learn more by talking to a financial advisor, considering all your options, and take back the reins of your financial future.

 CNBC.
 Real Estate is Still the Best Investment You Can Make Today, Millionaires Say—Here’s Why. https://www.cnbc.com/2019/10/01/real-estate-is-still-the-best-investment-you-can-make-today-millionaires-say.html